Internships and Co-ops

-The Department of Occupational Safety and Health makes no guarantee as to assignments or earnings, but it makes every effort to place students to their best educational advantage.
+While the department makes no guarantee as to assignments and earnings, it makes every effort for you to be placed to your best educational advantage.

 Provide support to safety and health director/coordinator

 Develop written safety training modules